-A Person Centered Plan (PCP) is a description of your abilities, hopes and dreams.
-This information is learned by talking to you, your family, friends, staff and your coordinator.
-Your PCP will help guide what you want to do to meet your own life's goals.
+A Person-Centered Plan (PCP) describes your abilities, hopes, and dreams.
+This information is learned by talking to you, your family, friends, staff, and your coordinator.
+Your PCP will help guide what you want to do to meet your life's goals.
 The information from your PCP will help you and your team choose the services you want to receive.
 Another way to think of this is as a long-term plan for your life.

-WHAT IS INDIVIDUALIZED SUPPORT PLAN (ISP)?
+WHAT IS AN INDIVIDUALIZED SUPPORT PLAN (ISP)?